 The Permittees developed a SAP for monitoring the Filterra unit, which indicated that five wet weather events would be sampled during each of two years: 2010-2011 and 2011-2012.
-The unit was monitored for conventionals, metals, TSS, turbidity, suspended sediment concentration, nutrients, and pyrethroids.
+The unit was monitored for conventional constituents, metals, total suspended solids (TSS), turbidity, suspended sediment concentration, nutrients, and pyrethroids.
 However, because the unit was not originally designed for monitoring, it proved impossible to separate treated effluent from untreated sheet flow runoff from the parking lot, culminating in unreliable monitoring results.
 For this reason, only two events were able to be sampled during 2010-2011.
 Monitoring was discontinued in 2011-2012, as summarized in the 2012 ROWD.